chairs··Updated December 18, 2026

 Mesh vs. foam seat

-Mesh backs are almost universally better for long sessions — they breathe and conform to your body shape dynamically.
+Mesh backs are almost universally better for long sessions.
+They breathe and conform to your body shape dynamically.
 Foam backs (including most gaming chairs) trap heat and compress over time, losing support.
 For a home office chair used 6+ hours daily, prioritize mesh.

 How much should I spend on an office chair?

-For part-time home workers (under 4 hours/day), $300–400 covers the ergonomic fundamentals.
-For full-time workers (6+ hours/day), the $1,000–1,500 range is genuinely justified — the cost per day over a 5-year period is less than a cup of coffee.
+For part-time home workers (under 4 hours/day), $300-400 covers the ergonomic fundamentals.
+The best ergonomic chairs under $300 and best budget office chair under $200 guides cover picks at those price points.
+For full-time workers (6+ hours/day), the $1,000-1,500 range is genuinely justified: the cost per day over a 5-year period is less than a cup of coffee.

 Can a good chair fix back pain?

 A proper ergonomic chair reduces the mechanical strain that causes back pain, but it's not a cure.
 Pairing a good chair with standing desk intervals, regular movement breaks, and correct monitor positioning addresses the problem more completely.
+Our standing desk vs. sitting desk guide breaks down when alternating between sitting and standing is worth the investment.

 Is Herman Miller worth it over a $400 chair?